 Cataclysmic Variables (CVs) are compact, short period, interacting binaries with a white dwarf as the primary star.
-We are interested lies in populations studies and on the detailed physical interaction scenarios between the two stars in the binary.
-We use spectral and temporal information from X-ray missions like XMM-Newton and eROSITA to uncover new systems and attempt an understanding of the physical mechanisms.
+We are interested in populations studies and on the detailed physical interaction scenarios between the two stars in the binary.
+We use spectral and temporal information from X-ray missions like XMM-Newton and eROSITA to uncover new systems with mass transfer onto the compact stellar remnant and attempt an understanding of the physical mechanisms.
+The Milky Way Mapper project (MWM) in SDSS-V is instrumental to identify the complementary samples of compact white-dwarf binaries without mass transfer.
+The combination of all surveys will hold the key to solve the evolution of compact white-dward binaries.

 Isolated Neutron Stars